luis-telesforo/Cleaning-Data/README.md

 # Cleaning-Data
-Exploring several strategies to clean data
+We explore several strategies to clean data